theron-wang/otr4j/README.md

 - Helping with implementation work:
   - see the Functional/Operational/Developmental action points above.
   - look for `FIXME`/`TODO` in the code. (there are plenty to find)
 - Peer-reviewing (for correctness, security and improvements in general)
+  _Don't trust me.
+I have done most of the work, so you can contribute the fixes to make it trustworthy for you!_
 - Integration into chat clients
   - adoption
-  - feedback on the API from the usage perspective
+  - feedback on the API from the user perspective

 ## Build support and code style